On Being "The Balloon Guy"

 From 2014 to 2020 I worked as my alter ego, Ben The Balloon Guy, creating balloon art at over 150 events around Alaska as well as in my travels.
 I’ve worked at six year olds’ birthday parties to sixty year olds’ retirement parties and everything in between.

-As The Balloon Guy I’ve been called upon to entertain mourning families, to distract infants while they’re getting their vaccination shots, to teach science to classrooms, to make silly hats for the crowd just before afternoon nap time at a retirement center, to cheer up bored bureaucrats at a Monday morning meeting, and once at a refugee camp in Nepal.
+As The Balloon Guy I’ve been called upon to entertain everyone from infants while they’re getting their vaccination shots, to teach science to classrooms, to make silly hats for the crowd just before afternoon nap time at a retirement center, mourning families that just lost a parent, to cheer up bored bureaucrats at a Monday morning meeting, and once at a refugee camp in Nepal.
 It’s an aspect of my life that’s brought me to corners of the community that I never would have known existed and expanded my comfort zone beyond what I ever would have thought possible.

 Being a balloon artist is like having a superpower: the ability to instantly produce an object of any shape or color that the imagination can create.
 Magically, I can have you wearing a jet pack, or butterfly wings, or a riding a motorcycle.
 You can have a pet shark on a leash.
 You can ride a unicorn.
 The instant smile effect worked just as well for energetic kindergartners as it did for stressed out parents or gruff grandpas.